IsuraManchanayake/munch-compiler/DIARY.md

 - resolved constant values are used in constant decl C code generation instead of whole expressions
 - forgotten typedefs are added to C code generation
 - function entities are added to bottom of definitions in C code generation due to possible local entity resolving errors
+- a major bug in scope of local parameters is fixed
 - rand64 using 64 bit Mersenne's twister is created initially for hash generation which possibly be removed in a later stage
 - types are completed after resolving them